precimed/mixer/GSA_MIXER_README.md

 ## Introduction

-GSA-MiXeR is a new technique for competitive gene-set analysis, which fits a model for gene-set heritability enrichments for complex human traits, thus allowing the quantification of partitioned heritability and fold enrichment for small gene-sets.

-Cross-trait MiXeR is a statistical tool which quantifies polygenic overlap between complex traits irrespective of genetic correlation, using GWAS summary statistics.
-MiXeR results are presented as a Venn diagram of unique and shared polygenic components across traits.

 For a real-world application of the GSA-MiXeR you will need to perform the following steps:
 * [Install GSA-MiXeR](#install-gsa-mixer) using Docker or singularity containers
 * (optionally) test our your installation using [Getting Started Example](#getting-started-example) with tiny dummy data